Leadenhall Street: North side

-77 Leadenhall Street - a 7-storey office building in the post-modern style designed by GMW Partnership and built in 1986-87 for Swiss Re.
-The site was once part of the Holy Trinity Priory, Aldgate, which was dissolved in 1532 and mainly demolished, although a fragment remains inside the modern building.
+77 Leadenhall Street - a 7-storey office building in the post-modern style designed by GMW Architects and built in 1986-87 for Swiss Re.
+The site was once part of the Holy Trinity Priory, which was dissolved in 1532 and mainly demolished, although a fragment remains inside the modern building.

-78 Leadenhall Street - a 7-storey office building in the post-modern [postmodern architecture] style designed by Ley, Colbeck & Partners and built in 1989–91.
+78 Leadenhall Street - a 7-storey office building in the post-modern style designed by Ley, Colbeck & Partners and built in 1989–91.

 80 Leadenhall Street - a 7-storey office building designed by Hamilton Associates and built in 1988–90.

 St Katherine Cree - an Anglican church, founded in 1280.
 The tower is from c1504, with a cupola and doorcase from 1776.
 The church itself was built in 1628–31, using squared ragstone on the foundations of the previous building, still visible on the south wall facing Leadenhall Street.
 The church is Grade 1 listed.